Houston vs. Miami (FL) Predictions & Picks - NCAA Tournament Sweet 16

 Houston vs. Miami (FL) Predictions & Picks: Spread, Total - NCAA Tournament Sweet 16

-Friday's game at T-Mobile Center has the Houston Cougars (33-3) going head to head against the Miami Hurricanes (27-7) at 7:15 PM ET on March 24.
-Our computer prediction projects a 75-66 win for Houston, who are favored by our model.

-According to our computer prediction, Houston projects to cover the 7.5-point spread in its matchup against Miami (FL).
-The total is listed at 137.5, and the two sides are projected to exceed it.
+Based on our computer prediction, Houston is projected to cover the point spread (7.5) against Miami (FL).
+The two sides are expected to exceed the 137.5 over/under.

 Houston vs. Miami (FL) Game Info & Odds